 - You have too much invested in stocks.

-- You shouldn't be in stocks at all.
+- It would help if you weren't in stocks at all.

 If risk and return are related, which they are, then if you want higher returns, you will have to accept higher risk.
 However, there is a limit to that risk.
-You should only take as much risk as you're willing, able, and need to take.
+It would help if you only took as much risk as you're willing, able, and need to take.
 How do I know how much risk I need to take?

 Go back to step #1 for your answer.